Accidental damage insurance

 Does my home insurance include accidental damage?

-Whether your home insurance includes accidental damage will depend on your policy.
 Accidental damage insurance, whether for contents or buildings, is usually sold as an optional extra alongside standard home insurance policies.
-You just need to select it as an add-on when you take out home insurance.
+If you compare home insurance quotes with us, you can tell us if you want to include accidental damage cover as an add-on.

 Cover levels and exclusions vary, so check to make sure you get the right level of cover for your needs.